Linearized Attention Cannot Enter the Kernel Regime at Any Practical Width: Methodology

 The flip rate captures the capacity to \emph{re-evaluate} which examples help versus hurt prediction, which is the signature of sensitivity to training data.
-PGD with $\epsilon = 0.3$ follows standard practice \citep{ilyas2019adversarial}; supplementary experiments confirm the ordering is preserved across $\epsilon \in \{0.1, 0.2, 0.3, 0.5\}$.
+PGD with $\varepsilon = 0.03$ ($L_\infty$) is used throughout.
 As a complementary measure, \textbf{influence stability} is assessed via Spearman's rank correlation $\rho$ between original and perturbed influence rankings; lower $\rho$ indicates greater malleability.
 Three data intervention strategies are evaluated: \emph{Curated} (removing the top-$\tau$ influential examples from training), \emph{Transformed} (replacing them with adversarial versions), and \emph{Adversarial} (applying PGD perturbations to all training data).